The Steve Harvey Show: Series end

 In 2001, Harvey decided to pursue other projects.
-He wished to end the show after the fifth season, but at the insistence of the WB network, reluctantly filmed a 13-episode sixth season.
+He wished to end the show after the fifth season, but at the insistence of the WB network, filmed a 13-episode sixth season.

 The series ended with Regina mulling over a job offer to be a principal at a private school in California.
 Steve, who refused to go with Regina, acts supportive despite his feelings.
 Regina ends up taking the job; with encouragement from Lydia, Bullethead, and Romeo, Steve decides to go after her to reveal his true feelings.
-Lydia, Romeo, and Bullethead have all graduated by the series' finale.
+Lydia, Romeo, and Bullethead have all graduated by the series finale.
 Meanwhile, Cedric and Lovita win the lottery and Lovita goes into labor (Terri J. Vaughn's real-life pregnancy was written into the show that season).

 Syndication

 The series was first distributed to syndication to The WB, Fox, UPN, and independent affiliates in the United States by Columbia TriStar Television Distribution in September 2001, and remained airing in broadcast syndication in some U.S. markets on various local stations (such as WCIU and MeTV in Chicago) as late as 2008.
-From 2001 to 2005, reruns aired on New York's UPN station, WWOR-TV.
-From 2014 to June 2016, after Bill Cosby's sexual harassment allegations, The Cosby Show reruns were replaced on WPIX by reruns of The Steve Harvey Show.
-The show has started airing again in syndication as of 2015.
+From 2001 to 2005, reruns aired on NYC-based UPN station, WWOR-TV.
+From 2014 to June 2016, after Bill Cosby's sexual harassment allegations, The Cosby Show reruns were replaced on The WB's New York flagship station, WPIX by reruns of The Steve Harvey Show.
+The show began airing again in syndication as of 2015.

-The series aired on BET until March 2009, and was on TBS in the United States until September 24, 2011, UK Channel Trouble.
+The series aired on BET until March 2009, also on Centric (now BET Her) until 2018 and was on TBS in the United States until September 24, 2011, and aired on the UK channel Trouble.
 It was broadcast on Ion Television until March 16, 2009.

-As of 2019, reruns of the show can be seen on BET Her and getTV.
+As of 2019 and 2023, reruns of the show could be seen on getTV and Aspire TV.

-As of 2022, the series is currently available for streaming online on Pluto TV and Tubi and Amazon Prime in the United States and the CTV Television Network's streaming service, CTV Throwback in Canada.
+As of 2022, the series was available for streaming online on Pluto TV and Tubi along Amazon Prime in the United States and the CTV Television Network's streaming service, CTV Throwback in Canada.

 In 2022, Sony Pictures' channel Throw Back TV on YouTube posted several clips and episodes from the series for streaming purposes, led to the show's distributor Sony Pictures Television launched the channel dedicated to the series on August 24, 2022.

+In November 2023, all six seasons of the series were made available for streaming online on Hulu.